Malone, MCSE Camarillo, CA (818) 257-0513 email@example.com

 favor of future contract work anticipated from Community College Foundation.
 800 Direct was later sold

 Oct 97 to Dec 97 Community

-Assisted in teaching educators how to use multimedia software in the
+properly upon arrival.
+Assisted in teaching educators how to use multimedia

-network, Compaq and Apple computers, scanners, digital cameras
+wireless network, Compaq and Apple computers, scanners, digital cameras and

 Aug 95 to Oct 97 Computer Dude (Tech Support Manager)